How to create a PostgreSQL or MySQL Database Instance

 The resource allows you to focus on development rather than administration or configuration.
 It comes with a high-availability mode, data replication, and automatic backups.

-- You have an account and are logged into the Scaleway console
+- A Scaleway account logged into the console

-- Click PostgreSQL and MySQL under Managed Databases on the side menu.
+- Click PostgreSQL and MySQL under Databases on the side menu.
 If you do not have a database already created, the creation page displays.

 - Click Create Database Instance.
 The creation wizard displays.